saikitjk/JobFinder/README.md

 link will navigate to sign up page to create free account.
 After signing up the user can able to

-search their desire job if their are seeking a Job or post a Job If their are recruiters.
+see all the jobs that is loaded in the app or search their desire job if their are seeking a Job

+or post a Job If their are recruiters.

 For security purpose the use user can logout.